 - Only allowing customers to add variations from the single product page adds an extra step to the journey.
-And everyone knows that a faster e-commerce experience leads to better conversions.
+And everyone knows that a faster e-commerce user experience leads to better conversions.

 Fortunately, there's an easy solution.
 Simply install a WooCommerce variations table plugin and instantly solve all of these problems.